 Lockers

 Every student at Labette County High School shall be assigned a locker to keep his or her books and coats in.
 Students are “joint tenants” of the lockers that are the property of USD 506.
-Locker searches will conducted by school officials.
+Locker searches will be conducted by school officials.

-Bell Schedules:
+Daily Bell Schedule: